What are your business goals?

 Drive Lead Generation

 Whether you want to grow your email list or expand your sales pipeline, events can help.
-When hosting an event, have your attendees register by giving their email address and any other relevant event registration information.
+When hosting an event, have your attendees register by giving their email addresses and any other relevant event registration information.
 Going back to partnerships, you can lend a service or product to an organization holding a brand in exchange for their registration information.

 Modern event management software comes with the ability to build event websites, register attendees, nurture attendees and see the big picture of how attendees convert further down the line.